Advice for British nationals travelling or living in areas that are likely to have hurricanes, typhoons or tropical

 The Foreign, Commonwealth & Development Office’s ability to help British nationals may be limited (perhaps severely) in these circumstances.
 We do not have Embassies in every location likely to be affected by hurricanes, for example on some islands in the Caribbean.
 This is likely to also have an impact on the level of assistance we can provide in certain places.

 Foreign, Commonwealth & Development Office (FCDO) travel advice before, during and after a tropical cyclone

-Our travel advice will be updated regularly to reflect the latest information about a tropical cyclone that is forecast to pass over a populated area.
+We will update our travel advice regularly to reflect the latest information about a tropical cyclone that is forecast to pass over a populated area.
 This includes global reporting on severe weather systems from the UK Met Office, as well as regional sources such as the US National Hurricane Centre.
 To make sure you receive the latest travel advice, you may wish to sign up for our email alert service.
 You can do this in the relevant country travel advice page.
 Information can change rapidly, so you should also continue to monitor the local media and local advice.

 The FCDO will only advise against travel to an area or region if the risks of travel there are considered unacceptably high.
-A number of factors are used to reach this decision.
-You can find more information about how the FCDO puts travel advice together in our About Foreign, Commonwealth & Development Office travel advice guidance page.
+We use a number of factors to reach this decision.
+You can find more information about how we put travel advice together in our About Foreign, Commonwealth & Development Office travel advice guidance page.

 - Information about tropical cyclones from the Met Office